Why Buy LED Christmas Lights

 So where should you shop for LED Christmas lights?

 Start by avoiding the big box retail stores.
-Many of the products sold in those mega-retailers are purchased cheap and sold cheap.
+Many of the products sold in those mega-retailers are purchased cheaply and sold cheaply.
 And the quality of those products tends to be right in line with the prices.
 Going that route is a good way to prove the rule-of-thumb referenced above.

 Your best bet for LED Christmas lights will be to find a niche retailer that specializes in Christmas lights and décor.
 A retailer specializing in the industry will be well aware of the differences in quality offered by different manufacturers.
 Since a niche retailer is serving a smaller and more focused clientele, it's in the retailer's best interest to provide top-quality products to its customers.